-Therefore, some hobbyists believe that the length of the antennas (# 3, which is facing up) can be the difference.
+Therefore, some hobbyists believe that the length of the antennas (# 3, which is facing up) can be the different.
 The male shrimp have longer antennas that are facing up where the females have shorter antennas that are facing up.

 Anyway, they also acknowledge that this is a very hard method to distinguish between the male and the female shrimp to the untrained eye.
 It is pretty difficult to spot.
 Especially, because shrimp defer in species and size.
 It may only work if you compare shrimp that are more or less the same age.

 Sometimes people say that the behavior of females and males is different.
 Males are more agitated whereas the females are calmer and slower.
 When it is mating time, the males do behave restlessly.
 Nonetheless, in all over cases, this method is completely unreliable.
 Stressed females start to rush around the aquarium like crazy as well.